asyncapi/website/pages/blog/microcks-asyncapi-part1.md

 **On next article we will focus on Microcks + AsyncAPI use cases : stay tuned.**

-> And if you can't wait for text explanataions, do not hesitate having a look at the [AsyncAPI SIG Meeting #34 recording](https://www.youtube.com/watch?v=pmRA4M-TWuE) for full illustrations of the capabilities. ;-)
+> And if you can't wait for text explanataions, do not hesitate having a look at the [AsyncAPI SIG Meeting #34 recording](https://www.youtube.com/watch?v=pmRA4M-TWuE) for full illustrations of the capabilities. :wink: